 Remove the meat from the bones and chop.
 Save some of the chopped ham for garnish, if desired.
 Remove the bay leaf.

-Mash the peas to thicken the soup or blend the soup in batches for a smoother texture (see below).
+Before serving, mash the peas slightly to thicken the soup or blend the soup in batches for a smoother texture (see below).

 Refrigerate or freeze leftovers.